-“One of the most interesting young voices in European jazz”, “a new star in the piano sky”, “daredevil”, “magician of the keys”.
-From the beginning Lorenz Kellhuber received rave reviews.
+“One of the most interesting young voices in European jazz”, “a new star in the piano sky” (Concerto, AT), “a pianist surely destined to go far” (Jazz Journal, UK), “daredevil”, “magician of the keys” (Jazz thing): From the beginning of his career Lorenz Kellhuber received rave reviews.
 He is considered an extraordinary instrumentalist, composer and improviser.

 However, the Munich-born and Berlin-based does not like to rest on these laurels.
 He consistently goes his own way, playing what he feels, not what is expected.
 “I do not compose anymore,” he is quoted once, and indeed Lorenz Kellhuber has dedicated himself entirely to the improvised play.
+Whether as a soloist or as a bandleader, from the first note he unfolds a unique soundscape to his audience.
+The merging of jazz with elements from classical music, blues, gospel and ambient rock make him an entirely contemporary artist.
+Combined with technical perfection and an impressive artistic maturity, there is no limit to his inventiveness.
 His concerts are snapshots, unique sound experiences that demand everything from the listener and often put them in a trance.

 Felix Henkelhausen, born in 1995 in Oldenburg, had received classical piano and cello lessons before his interest in the double bass was awakened.
 At the age of 16, he began his preliminary studies at the HfK Bremen with Prof. Detlev Beier.
 In 2014 he studied at the Jazz Institute Berlin with Greg Cohen and Marc Muellbauer.
 Despite his young age, Henkelhausen has already toured with well-known artists such as Marc Copland, Jochen Rueckert, Philipp Gropper, Pablo Held, Sebastian Gille and many more.